ssshah5/ha10--haiku-iq/README.md

 Welcome to Hackademy!

-This repository will be the starting place for your work through Hackademy.
+This repository will be the starting place for your work throughout Hackademy.
 Following the instructions below will get you set up and ready to start working.
 Many items may seem new at first, but as you progress through Hackademy, everything should become more familiar.
 We encourage you to make this codebase your own!

 ## Collaborating

-One of the most effective ways to collaborate on GitHub is by using the forking/branching model described in the [GitHub Guides](https://guides.github.com/).
+One of the most effective ways to collaborate on GitHub is by using a forking/branching model as described in the [GitHub Guides](https://guides.github.com/).

 ### Setup

-* [Fork](https://guides.github.com/activities/forking/) the main (blessed) repository to your personal space
+* [Fork](https://guides.github.com/activities/forking/) the main (blessed) repository to your personal GitHub Enterprise space
-* Clone your fork to your computer.
+* Clone this new fork locally to your computer.
 Make sure you use the SSH URL, not the HTTPS URL.
 This will be your `origin` remote.
-* Add an upstream remote whose URL is the SSH URL of the blessed repository - `git remote add upstream {{url}}`, replacing `{{url}}` with the blessed repo's URL
+* Add an `upstream` remote whose URL is the SSH URL of the blessed repository - `git remote add upstream {{url}}`, replacing `{{url}}` with the blessed repo's URL.
 * Ensure that the blessed repository's `master` branch is [protected](https://help.github.com/articles/about-protected-branches/)

 ### Divvying Up Work

-* As a team, create [issues](https://guides.github.com/features/issues/) to describe what work needs to be done
+* As a team, create [issues](https://guides.github.com/features/issues/) in the blessed repository to describe what work needs to be done
-* Assign the issue to an individual to work on and add it to the `Todo` pipeline in the [ZenHub](ibm.biz/zenhub-install) board
+* Assign the issue to an individual to work on and add it to the `To Do` pipeline in the [ZenHub](ibm.biz/zenhub-install) boards
 * When you have started working on an issue, move it to the `In Progress` pipeline.

 ### Doing Work

-* To begin doing work, check out the master branch by doing `git checkout master`.
+* Each time you begin doing new work on an issue, check out the master branch by doing `git checkout master`.
 You will only be able to do this if you don't have any changes in your local codebase.
 * Pull in the latest changes from upstream's master branch - `git pull upstream master`
 * Create a new [branch](https://guides.github.com/introduction/flow/), named something relevant to the issue being worked on - `git checkout -b {{branch-name}}`, replacing `{{branch-name}}` with the name of your branch.
 * Push your new branch to your origin remote - `git push -u origin {{branch-name}}`